 “It is well documented that inter-rater reliability in VFSS is variable.
 For example, in other studies using binary ratings to detect the swallowing features, McCullough et al. reported unacceptable levels of inter-rater reliability and Stoeckli et al. reported poor agreement on all parameters except for penetration/aspiration.
 Hence, some disagreement is both normal and expected in VFSS research.” p.481

-(also definitely checkout “A Survey of Clinician Decision Making When Identifying Swallowing Impairments and Determining treatment” for a recent and eye-opening look at this!!!)
+(also definitely checkout “A Survey of Clinician Decision Making When Identifying Swallowing Impairments and Determining treatment” for an eye-opening look at this!!!)

 How can YOU use this article?

 Do you think this is too ‘out there?’

 Do you think your facility or department could use this?

 Is this what you’ve already been thinking about right now??

 What are your worries?
 What are your concerns?